 Version History Version Date Detail Author 1.0 31 03 2010 Council's first Anti-Money Laundering Policy noted and approved by Members of Audit Committee on 31 Mar 2010.
 E Scriven 2.0 17 10 2011 Members of Audit Committee noted and approved update at meeting 17 Oct 2011.
-3.0 29 01 2013 Members of Audit Committee advised of E Scriven latest review at meeting 29 Jan 2013.
-4.0 07 10 2014 Reviewed by Members of Audit Committee E Scriven at meeting 7 Oct 2014.
-5.0 06 10 2015 Members of Audit Committee advised of latest review at meeting 6 Oct 2015.
-6.0 04 08 2016 Policy reviewed for presentation to Audit Committee Members at meeting 4 Oct 2016 - updated for changes to UK legislation and regulations amendments on money laundering; to include references to the National Crime Agency (NCA), which replaced the Serious Crime Agency (SOCA) and took over its responsibilities for investigating money laundering; update job titles of deputy MLROs; version control and information classification added.
+E Scriven 3.0 29 01 2013 Members of Audit Committee advised of latest review at meeting 29 Jan 2013.
+E Scriven 4.0 07 10 2014 Reviewed by Members of Audit Committee at meeting 7 Oct 2014.
+E Scriven 5.0 06 10 2015 Members of Audit Committee advised of latest review at meeting 6 Oct 2015.
+E Scriven 6.0 04 08 2016 Policy reviewed for presentation to Audit Committee Members at meeting 4 Oct 2016 - updated for changes to UK legislation and regulations amendments on money laundering; to include references to the National Crime Agency (NCA), which replaced the Serious Crime Agency (SOCA) and took over its responsibilities for investigating money laundering; update job titles of deputy MLROs; version control and information classification added.
 E Scriven 7.0 05 07 2017 Policy reviewed for presentation to Audit Committee Members at meeting 22 Nov 2017 - updated for new legislation Money Laundering Regulations 2017, effective 26 June 2017 and other changes to the post of one deputy MLRO after retirement and removal of the post of the previous holder; change of job title of MLRO to include ICT; old DCC logo removed.
 E Scriven 8.0 01 06 2018- 14 11 2018 Policy reviewed.
 Change to nominated deputy MLRO following departure of previous holder.
 S Holmes 9.0 22 11 2018 Tracked changes from Legal Simon Macdonald- Preston 10.0 18 11 2019 Policy reviewed.
 Changes to posts of nominated deputy MLROs.
 Update to refer to updated Legislation (no change required to Policy except to reference new legislation).
 New requirement for Money Laundering Reporting Officers to log instances where they have been consulted and they have concluded that acceptance of the cash is appropriate.
+E Scriven 11.0 08 10 2020 Policy Review.
+Update to refer to updated Legislation (no change required to Policy except to reference new legislation) and to include update to reduce cash limit from £10,000 by exception to £2,500 in all cases (decision previously made and included on invoices).
 E Scriven

-This document has been prepared using the following ISO27001:2013 standard controls as reference:

-ISO Control Description A.8.2 Information classification A.7.2.2 Information security awareness, education and training A.18.1.1 Identification of applicable legislation and contractual requirements A.18.1.3 Protection of records A.18.1.4 Privacy and protection of personally identifiable information
+This document has been prepared using the following ISO27001:2013 standard controls as reference: ISO Control Description A.8.2 Information classification A.7.2.2 Information security awareness, education and training A.18.1.1 Identification of applicable legislation and contractual requirements A.18.1.3 Protection of records A.18.1.4 Privacy and protection of personally identifiable information